matter-labs/tutorials/TUTORIAL.md

 yarn hardhat compile
 ```

-So, let's create a file `deploy-factory-account.ts` that deploys all the contracts we've created above.
+So, let's create a file `deploy-factory-account.ts` that deploys all the contracts we've made above.

 ```typescript
 import { utils, Wallet, Provider } from 'zksync-web3';